 Devean R. Owens

-Devean R. Owens, M.Ed. is a research assistant working on Career and Technical Education projects in the Office of Community College Research and Leadership (OCCRL).
+Devean R. Owens, M.Ed. is working on Career and Technical Education projects in the Office of Community College Research and Leadership (OCCRL).
 Owens is a Ph.D. student in Education Policy, Organization and Leadership at the University of Illinois at Urbana - Champaign.
 She received her B.A. in advertising and public relations & strategic communication as well as her M.Ed. in educational leadership from Southern Methodist University.
 Owens previously worked as an admission coordinator at an independent school in Dallas, TX.
 Her research interests include diversity and inclusion, access and equity, student development, and the Black female experience.

-George Reese consulted on the STEM College and Career Readiness evaluation project at the Office of Community College Research and Leadership (OCCRL), focusing on K-12 and community college connections.
+Dr. George Reese consulted on the STEM College and Career Readiness (CCR) evaluation project at the Office of Community College Research and Leadership (OCCRL), focusing on K-12 and community college connections.
 Dr. Reese is the director of the Office for Mathematics, Science, and Technology Education (MSTE) in the College of Education.
 Before coming to the University of Illinois at Urbana-Champaign, he was a high school teacher in New Mexico where he taught mathematics and English at the Santa Fe Indian School.
 His current interests include teacher professional development, vertically aligned curricula, and connecting career and technical education to core mathematics and science content.
 His research project investigates the impact of curricular changes on students' understanding of mathematics.